suit-wg/architecture/draft-ietf-suit-architecture.md

    contents for subsequent cryptographic verification.

--  Cryptographic libraries with hash functions, digital signatures (for asymmetric crypto), keyed message digests (for symmetric crypto) need to be accessible.
+-  Cryptographic libraries with hash functions, digital signatures (for asymmetric crypto), message authentication codes (for symmetric crypto) need to be accessible.

 -  The device needs to have a trust anchor store to verify the digital signature.
-(Alternatively, access to a key store for use with the keyed message digest.)
+(Alternatively, access to a key store for use with the message authentication code.)

 -  Ability to expose boot process-related data to the application firmware (such as to the status tracker).
 This allows